calband/calchart-redesign-old/calchart/templates/wiki/mark-time.md

 ## Description

-There are two continuities that tell dots to mark time.
-The MT (mark time) continuity tells dots to mark time a given number of beats, while the MTRM (mark time remaining) continuity tells dots to mark time until the end of the stuntsheet.
+This continuity tells dots to mark time.

 ## Parameters

+- **Duration**: This field tells dots to either mark time until the end of the stuntsheet or for a given number of beats.
-- **Number of beats**: (only for MT) This field tells dots how many beats to mark time.
+- **Number of beats**: This field tells dots how many beats to mark time.
 - **Orientation**: This field tells dots which direction to face while mark timing.